Manini Banerjee

 Lorem Ipsum...

-However, whilst working with living matter, there are challenges regarding speed of growth and life spans.
+However, whilst working with living matter, there are challenges regarding the speed of growth and life spans.

 Is there a way we can immortalize Biointelligence?

 The resolved form is a camera mounted over the autonomous robot carrying a smart petri navigating cassette.
-We imagine computer vision being used to read the slime mould's movements and informing the vehicles navigation.
-The smart petri contains self healing agar and programmable oats to simulate a range of paths using harnessing the Bioingelligence of the organism.
+We imagine computer vision being used to read the slime mould's movements and inform the vehicle's navigation.
+The smart petri contains self-healing agar and programmable oats to simulate a range of paths by harnessing the Biointelligence of the organism.